UMD-ARLIS/RISC2024/README.md

 -   Communicate with your team members about your progress and any potential conflicts.

 ##
-If you have any questions or encounter issues, don't hesitate to reach out to your mentor or team lead for assistance.
-Happy coding!
+If you have any questions or encounter issues, don't hesitate to reach out to your faculty mentor or the RISC intern assistant.